Best Wardrobes in Britain: Angela Scanlon

 How does hair and beauty play into how you choose to experiment with your look now?

 I don't actually experiment that much.
-I mean I’m like a skincare nut but tend to be relatively classic when it comes to makeup.
-So I would say I play it quite low fi.
+I mean, I’m like a skincare nut but tend to be relatively classic when it comes to makeup.
+So I would say I play it quite low-fi.
 I love a big brow.
 I love great skin and kind of will play with a lip on occasion.
-Hair I like to look usually undone.
-I'm a big fan of a wet look, that looks literally like you've just gotten out of the shower and ploughed on.
+Hair, I like to look undone usually.
+I'm a big fan of a wet look, which looks literally like you've just got out of the shower and ploughed on.
 That, to me, is, like, so sexy, understated, Parisian, but like super glam.
-And I think I did have those kind of icons that I looked to that just looked like they had made no effort at all, but were so cool.
+And I think I did have those kinds of icons that I looked up to that just looked like they had made no effort at all, but were so cool.
 Comfortable, I think.
 And that's not a sexy word when we talk about fashion often, but like to be comfortable in your own skin and with what you're wearing and in your choices and really feel like yourself, I suppose.

 Angela wears a Farm Rio denim shirt and jeans, a Burberry shirt and heels from Public Desire.

 Oh, God.
-I wore this outfit to the Glamour Awards years and years ago - it was by a gorgeous independent London designer called Solace London and was a great piece, but the colour was not for me!
-It was a salmon pink look with flared trousers and a tunic top.
-But, I mean, I'm kind of salmon coloured myself, so it really did not work for me.
+I wore this outfit to the Glamour Awards years and years ago.
+It was by a gorgeous independent London designer called Solace London and was a great piece, but the colour was not for me!
+It was a salmon-pink look with flared trousers and a tunic top.
+But, I mean, I'm kind of salmon-coloured myself, so it really did not work for me.
 I looked like a condom, frankly.

 What are your all-time favourite fashion brands?
 And do you have some new brands on your radar that you just can’t gatekeep?